HaoyuCreate/HaoyuCreate.github.io/profile.md

 ---
 ## Education
-+ Ph.D in Electrical Engineering, New York University, 2019
++ MEng. in Electrical Engineering, New York University, 2019
 + MEng. in Electrical and Information Engieering, Tianjin University, 2015
 + BEng. in Electronic Science and Technology, Tianjin University, 2011